slightlyoff/never_slow_mode/README.md

 #### Stylesheets

-CSS stylesheets are limited to *100 KiB* per-resource and a total per-interaction limit of *200 KiB* within a document.
+CSS stylesheets are limited to *100 KiB* per-resource and a total per-interaction limit of *200 KiB*.

 _Rationale_: In automated build tools, stylesheets can often grow to many hundreds of KB without teams noticing.
 The limits applied here are enough for nearly all reasonable layouts when using modern CSS features.

 #### Fonts

-Web Fonts are limited to *100 KiB* per-resource and a total per-interaction limit of *100 KiB* within a document.
+Web Fonts are limited to *100 KiB* per-resource and a total per-interaction limit of *100 KiB*.

-_Rationale_: Web Fonts are frequently used in places where they are simply not necessary, or are loaded in ways that destroy opportunities to display otherwise-ready content to users.
+_Rationale_: Web Fonts are often heavyweight.
 In conjunction with eager loading, low size limits prevent fonts from blocking access to otherwise-usable content.

 #### Images